 In addition, it requires a 'Controlled Transaction Disclosure Form’ to be submitted on an annual basis along with the income tax declaration (no threshold applies).

-The draft By-Laws draft do not mention the language in which the documentation is to be maintained and filed.
-However, since the documents are to be submitted together with the income tax declaration, it is likely that TP documentation will have to be in Arabic as well.
+The By-Laws do not mention the language in which the documentation is to be maintained and filed.
+However, the FAQs mention that GAZT encourages to maintain and submit documentation in the official language.

 The draft contains certain exceptions for maintaining the Local file and the Master file.
-Are exempted from these obligations:
+Are exempt from these obligations: